Constructions of $SU(2)$ and Weyl equivariant maps for all classical groups: Introduction

-Our task in this paper is to present smooth candidates of solutions of the generalized Berry-Robbins problem, in the sense of Atiyah and Bielawski, for the orthogonal groups $SO(n)$.
-Such candidates are genuine solutions provided a linear independence conjecture holds, similar to the original Atiyah-Sutcliffe construction (\cite{Atiyah2000}, \cite{Atiyah2001} and \cite{Atiyah-Sutcliffe2002}) corresponding to $G = U(n)$.
-A similar construction was found previously by the author in \cite{Malkoun2014} for $G = Sp(n)$.
-Thus, this explains the title, namely that there exist constructions similar to the Atiyah-Sutcliffe one, for all classical groups, namely for $G$ being $U(n)$ (the original Atiyah-Sutcliffe construction), $Sp(n)$ (\cite{Malkoun2014}) or $SO(n)$.
-Thus the main contribution of the present work is to present Atiyah-Sutcliffe type constructions for $G = SO(n)$, which we subdivide into two cases, corresponding to $n$ even and to $n$ odd.
+Our task in this paper is to present smooth candidates of solutions of the generalized Berry-Robbins problem, in the sense of Atiyah and Bielawski, for the orthogonal groups $SO(2m+1)$ and $SO(2m)$.
+Such candidates are genuine solutions provided a linear independence conjecture holds, as in the original Atiyah-Sutcliffe construction (\cite{Atiyah2000}, \cite{Atiyah2001} and \cite{Atiyah-Sutcliffe2002}) which corresponds to $G = U(n)$.
+A similar construction was previously found by the author in \cite{Malkoun2014} for $G = Sp(m)$.
+Moreover, in \cite{Malkoun2019}, it was noticed that the linear independence conjectures for $U(2m)$ actually imply the corresponding linear independence conjectures for $Sp(m)$.
+We first review the known constructions for $G=U(n)$ and $G=Sp(m)$, before presenting the new constructions for $G=SO(2m+1)$ and $G=SO(2m)$.